 A cottage atop a hill can symbolise extreme happiness.

-Wolf Hollow is an interesting storyworld because it is an apparent utopia.
+Wolf Hollow is an interesting setting because it is an snail under the leaf setting.
 ‘Hollow’ is a poetic sounding name (as the creators of Stars Hollow surely recognise).
 While dips in the landscape generally indicate evil (basements are scary, valleys attract mysterious fog and harbour secrets), ‘hollows’ are metaphorically similar to islands, sheltered from the evils of the outside world.
 That’s why ‘Hollow’ is such a great choice for this book — it is in many ways a utopian setting (sheltered from the World War going on elsewhere) but also a terrible place, with its inhabitants dangerously bigoted.

 Hills and valleys have a logic of their own.
 Why did Jack and Jill go up the hill?
 Sure, sure, a pail of water, probably orders from a parent.
 But wasn’t the real reason so Jack could break his crown and Jill come tumbling after That’s what it usually is in literature.
 Who’s up and who’s down?
 Just what do up and down mean?